Quantum feature-map learning with reduced resource overhead: Algorithmic details

-This holds, independent of whether the gate depends on data or not, because the weight-data-dependent gate in Eq.~\eqref{eq:def_parameter_data_gate} does not differ from the standard rotation gate definition of Eq.~\eqref{eq:def_rotation_gate} when substituting the rotation angle by the parameter times the data feature $\alpha = \theta x_{k}$.
+As detailed in Sec.~\ref{sec:method}, the reconstruction of Eq.~\eqref{eq:analytic_form_rotation_gate} is determined from expectation values at three different angles, e.g., via Eqs.~\eqref{eq:coeffs:a}--\eqref{eq:coeffs:c}.
+This technique applies independent of whether the gate depends on data or not, because the weight-data-dependent gate in Eq.~\eqref{eq:def_parameter_data_gate} does not differ from the standard rotation gate definition of Eq.~\eqref{eq:def_rotation_gate} when substituting the rotation angle by the parameter times the data feature $\alpha = \theta x_{k}$.
 Note that if the parameter shifts are centered at $\alpha_0 = 0$, the value $z_0 = f(\alpha_0)$ at the non-shifted position $\alpha_0$ only needs to be evaluated once per data point $\bm{x}_i$.
 It is independent of the probed gate candidate because the gate action becomes identity when the parameter vanishes, and it suffices to evaluate only the two shifted positions $\alpha_0 \pm \pi/2$ for each gate candidate.
 Furthermore, when the reconstructions are computed in an iterative manner as in Q-FLAIR, the loss/expectation value for the unshifted parameter position $\alpha_0 = 0$ is known from the previous iteration (as the minimal loss when appending the last gate) and can be reused.
 At the initialization time of the algorithm, the loss for the unshifted parameter position, corresponding to the empty ansatz, is also usually known or efficiently computable classically.
 Hence, the quantum resource cost per reconstruction is effectively reduced from three to two per data point.
 Note that two quantum circuit evaluations exactly match the number required for the parameter-shift rule \cite{li_HybridQuantumClassicalApproach_2017,mitarai_QuantumCircuitLearning_2018,schuld_EvaluatingAnalyticGradients_2019} to determine the partial derivative of the parameter in a rotation gate at a certain parameter position.

 A further reduction of evaluations can be achieved if the same gates, i.e. identical generators $A$, appear in the gate pool $\mathcal{V}$ both as weight-dependent gates and as weight-data-dependent gates.
 Thus, the quantum resource demand can be reduced by reconstructing with these gates only once per data point and iteration.
 Similarly, fixed gates that correspond to a variational gate in the pool, such as $X = R_{\rm x}(\pi)$, do not need to be evaluated on the quantum computer; instead, they can be inferred from the respective reconstruction.
 The same holds for purely data-dependent gates, which are a special case of the weight-data-dependent gates in which the parameter in Eq.~\eqref{eq:def_parameter_data_gate} is set to $1$ \footnote{One could further consider purely weight-dependent gates as a special case of the weight-data-dependent gates if a constant feature $\pi$ is included (considering a parameter range of $[-1, 1]$) in the input data points, which is a common approach for convenience in machine learning practice.}.